postechsv/spink/tutorial.md

 ### K Semantics
 - K is based on rewriting logic.
-    - A program's state is represented as a configuration.
+    - A program's state is represented as a configuration (a K cell).
-    - A transition system is defined using rewrite rules between two configurations.
+    - A transition system is defined using rewrite rules (K rules) between two configurations.
+- compuations are explicit **data**, modeled as **Kcontinuations**.
+    - example of K continuations
 - example configuration for IMP
 - example rewrite rules for IMP
     - assignment, lookup, etc

 ### Operational Semantics in K
 - example rule: assignment